Brand Shoutouts

 Growth Trajectory:

-- 68 franchise agreements signed - 44-unit deal for West Texas - 13-unit Wisconsin expansion - 8-unit West Texas deal - 3-unit Oregon entry - 10 new franchisee partners added to the system
+- 68 franchise agreements signed - 44-unit deal for West Texas - 13-unit Wisconsin expansion - 3-unit Oregon entry - 10 new franchisee partners added to the system

 Real Estate Flexibility: